ovn-org/ovn-kubernetes/docs/debugging.md

 OVN CNI plugin on that host, tries to access the pod's information from the K8s api server.
 Specifically, it tries to get the IP address and mac address for that pod.
-This information is logged in the OVN CNI log file on each minion at /var/log/openvswitch/ovn-k8s-cni-overlay.log.
+This information is logged in the OVN CNI log file on each minion if you have specified a log file via "/etc/openvswitch/ovn_k8s.conf".
+You can read how to provide a logfile by reading 'man ovn_k8s.conf.5'.

 ### Check the kubelet's log file.